launchql/pgpm-modules/packages/data-types/types/README.md

 ### Image and Attachment Domains

 The `image` domain stores JSON objects with URL and MIME type information.
 The `attachment` domain accepts either that JSON shape or a plain URL string.
+The `upload` domain uses the same JSON object shape as `image`, ensuring both the file URL and MIME type are present.

 ```sql
 -- Valid image